 - 25A Signal, General

-Branch 27 Judge Advocate General's Corps: The Army Judge Advocate General’s Corps attorney is responsible for offering legal support that involves military operations.
-They primarily focus on the areas of criminal law, legal assistance, civil/administrative law, labor/employment law, international/operational law and contract/fiscal law.
+The Army Judge Advocate General’s Corps attorney is responsible for offering legal support that involves military operations.
+They primarily focus on the areas of criminal law, legal assistance, civil or administrative law, labor/employment law, international/operational law and contract or fiscal law.
+This branch includes:

 - 27B Military Judge

-Branch 35 Military Intelligence: The Army’s military intelligence is responsible for all collected intelligence during Army missions.
+The Army’s military intelligence is responsible for all collected intelligence during Army missions.
 They provide essential information that often saves the Soldiers fighting on front lines.
+This branch includes:

 - 35D All-Source Intelligence